 Our main aims are to;

-- Spark excitement over possible solutions
+- Spark excitement over and implement solutions

 - Link into existing initiatives and